ERC-7291: Purpose bound money

 Why PBM MUST ensure the destination address for unwrapped sovToken is in a whitelist of Merchant/Redeemer addresses and not in a blacklist of banned addresses prior to unwrapping the underlying sovToken?

-• In some implementations, developers can define that a whitelisted address is something that is dynamically determined at run time as well, such as presence of an NFT in a wallet address, or relying on an oracle etc.
+• In some implementations, developers can define a whitelisted address dynamically at runtime, such as requiring the presence of an NFT in a wallet address or relying on an oracle, etc.

-• The blacklist is a compulsory requirement to ensure that accounts which were banned for various reasons (e.g. address owner has re-registered a new account, address owner suspended/withdrawn/expelled due to complaints or law enforcement reason etc).
+• The blacklist is a compulsory requirement to ensure that accounts which were banned for various reasons (e.g., address owner has re-registered a new account, address owner suspended, withdrawn, or expelled due to complaints or law enforcement reasons, etc.) are excluded.

 Why we can't have either a whitelist or a blacklist?